Enidbii/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-display 10 first lines of /etc/passwd
 6-display the 3rd line of iacta
 7-creates a file named exactly that
 8-save current state of directory
+9-duplicate last line